mbeckersys/MavLogAnalyzer/README.md

  - SQL bindings for Qt, if you want to store/load data in/from a database

 ### Debian 7
-packages libqwt-dev qt4-dev-tools qt4-qmake qtcreator
+With the distro packages, you have to use Qt4 and Qwt 6 apt-get installs libqwt-dev qt4-dev-tools qt4-qmake qtcreator

+### Debian 8
+Since Debian 8 does not yet include libqwt-6.1 (still 6.0), Qt4 has to be used like in Debian 7.

+Alternatively, install libqwt-6.1 manually from sources and use Debians's packaged Qt5.

-### Other tested combinations of Qt, qwt and OS
+### Tested combinations of Qt, qwt and OS
+In general:
+ * Qt5 and Qwt <6.1 does not work
+ * Qt4 and Qwt >= 6.1 does not work

+Confirmed combinations:
+ * Debian Wheezy (7) with packages Qt 4.8.2 and Qwt 6.0.0 or newer
-on Debian Wheezy with packages Qt 4.8.2 and Qwt 6.0.0 or newer on Windows 7 with Qt 5.3.1 and MingW 4.8.x and Qwt 6.1.0 Ubuntu 10.04 might work: Qt 4.6.2 and Qwt 4.2 (very old!!)
+ * Debian Jessie (8) with packages Qt 4.8.6 and Qwt 6.0.0 or newer
+ * Windows 7 with Qt 5.3.1 and MingW 4.8.x and Qwt 6.1.0
-Ubuntu 14.04 will work (same as Wheezy): Qt 4.8.2 and Qwt 6.0.0
+ * Ubuntu 14.04 (same as Wheezy): Qt 4.8.2 and Qwt 6.0.0

+Other:
+ * Ubuntu 10.04 might work: Qt 4.6.2 and Qwt 4.2 (very old!!)

-    on these newer systems: mind the version of Qt and Qwt.
+Mind the version of Qt and Qwt.
 Often there are two versions, and qtcreator depends on the newest.
-However, you can install more than one version of Qt (e.g., in case Qwt is not compatible to Qt), and chose the compatible Qt version in the project settings on Ubuntu 14, by default Qt5 is used.
+However, you can install more than one version of Qt (e.g., in case Qwt is not compatible to Qt), and chose the compatible Qt version in the project settings.
+In Ubuntu 14, by default Qt5 is used.
 That does not work!
-You must select Qt4.8, otherwise both Qt4 and Qt5 get linked in, since libqwt-6.0 is used on Ubuntu 14
+You must select Qt4.8, otherwise both Qt4 and Qt5 get linked in, since libqwt-6.0 is used on Ubuntu 14.

-newer Qt and newer Qwt should work

-Qt5 and Qwt <6.1 does not work

-Qt4 and Qwt >= 6.1 does not work

 ## Build Instructions
  0. Make sure prerequisites are fulfilled (see above)